 However, it does require a coating of some sort to prevent corrosion.
 Also, it features a very ergonomic, hand-filling, handle made from black linen Micarta which is every bit as tough as the 1095 blade steel.
 Last, the choice to make the sheath out of ballistic nylon means that it will not absorb or hold moisture and, if the sheath is immersed in water, it will dry VERY quickly and will not rot.

 The Tops .170 is an excellent lightweight version of a full-sized machete.
 And in fact, it reminds me of my Blackjack Panga which is a modern rendition of an African Bushman’s knife and was originally described by Blackjack as being “a high-speed razor” due to its thin cross section and medium length blade.

-Thus, the Tops MACHETE .170would make an excellent companion to a smaller, dedicated, outdoor survival knife or a large hunting knife.
+Thus, the TOPS .170 Machete would make an excellent companion to a smaller, dedicated, outdoor survival knife or a large hunting knife.